maisn3r/lua-mechanic-Converted-to-Qbus/README.md

 - Add the following code to your server.cfg/resouces.cfg

 ```
-ensure lua-mechanic
+ensure ki-mechanic
 ensure qb-garages
 ```

 ## Config

 ```
-Go to the lua-mechanic\config\config.lua
+Go to the ki-mechanic\config\config.lua
 And modify

 pos = {x = -32.11, y = -1066.03, z = 28.4},